CotNip/excelcotclicker/README.md

 idle clicker game in excel

-paste contents of files into modules in VBA
+paste contents of files into respective modules in VBA